 As was typical of most Protestants at the time, Zwingli despised any grand, ostentatious decorations that he saw as the result of the Catholic faith lining its pockets from donations from the people.
-Consequently, most of the original decorations are gone, leaving a very spartan look, typical of Protestant churches.
+Consequently, most original decorations are gone, leaving a spartan look typical of Protestant churches.

 Luckily, Zwingli didn’t tamper with the outside!
-The beauty of this cathedral is derived from the structure itself rather than from the embellishments surrounding it, or its interior – although the stained glass windows and pipe organ are both exquisite.
-The wood and stone pulpit and the organ are relatively recent additions to the church, being added in 1851.
+The beauty of this cathedral is derived from the structure itself rather than from the embellishments surrounding it or its interior – although the stained glass windows and pipe organs are both exquisite.

 See Related: Ways to Sustainable Travel

-The Zytglogge, (“time bell” in Bernese German) also known as Zeit Glockenturm in German, is a medieval clocktower in Bern.
-As well as telling the time since the 13th Century, this historical duel clock and astronomical clock has served as a guard tower, prison, memorial, and meeting place for generations.
+The Zytglogge (“time bell” in Bernese German), also known as Zeit Glockenturm in German, is a medieval clocktower in Bern.
+As well as telling the time since the 13th Century, this historical duel clock and the astronomical clock have served as a guard tower, prison, memorial, and meeting place for generations.